 - $500 comprehensive deductible

-To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
-Our sample drivers own a 2019 Ford F-150, commute five days a week and drive 12,000 miles annually.
+To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
+Our base profile drivers own a 2022 Toyota Camry, commute five days a week and drive 12,000 miles annually.

 These are sample rates and should only be used for comparative purposes.